skycue/breakout-on-a-curve/README.md

 # Breakout on a Curve

-[Breakout on a Curve](https://curved-breakout.herokuapp.com) is a twist to the old classic Breakout game with a semicircular paddle.
+[Breakout on a Curve](https://curved-breakout.herokuapp.com) is a twist to the old classic Breakout game with a semicircular paddle developed using JavaScript for game logic and HTML5 Canvas element for rendering.

 ![Game Screenshot](game-screenshot.png)